 We include any families who meet the criteria for this programme, in the programme cohort.
 Meeting the criteria for being included in the programme does not affect the type of support a family gets.
 We work with all families in the same way whether their circumstances mean we can include them in the programme or not.

-We share information we hold about families who are included in our TF programme with the Ministry for Housing, Communities and Local Government.
+We share information we hold about families who are included in our SF programme with the Ministry for Housing, Communities and Local Government.
 This is for the purposes of a national evaluation with the Office for National Statistics (ONS).
 Further information about this is available at the end of this privacy notice.

-We collect and analyse feedback from people who use the services we commission or deliver but no-one will be identified in any research or analysis based on this and which we share with partners or make publically available.
+We collect and analyse feedback from people who use the services we commission or deliver but no-one will be identified in any research or analysis based on this and which we share with partners or make publicly available.

 We will not give information about you to anyone outside the Council without your consent unless required to do so by law, to deliver our statutory functions, or to deliver the services which you have requested.
 We have a legal duty to collect, process and share information with our partners where this is necessary to prevent harm to a child or to prevent a crime.